Kelsey Merritt Flaunts Cleavage In New Instagram Post

 Kelsey Merritt shared a new photo with her Instagram fans.
-And while her recent posts have mostly centered around her Sports Illustrated Swimsuit Edition photos, this time, it was all about Victoria’s Secret.
+And while her recent posts have mostly centered around her Sports Illustrated: Swimsuit Edition photos, this time, it was all about Victoria’s Secret.
 After all, Merritt was the first woman from the Philippines to take part in the brand’s annual fashion show.
 So it’s not surprising to see her repping the brand, this time in a lavender sports bra.

 She posed against a white backdrop, and placed her right hand behind her head.
-The photo was certainly less risque than her Sports Illustrated shot, but each represent the brands well.
+The photo was certainly less risque than her Sports Illustrated shot, but she represents the brands well.

 That’s not to mention that the model shared a photo of her outfit yesterday, which was liked by over 99,000 fans.
 The image showed Kelsey posing outside on a small metal patio in a city.
 She crossed her legs while wearing a white miniskirt with blue and pink accents.
 She held an oversized bag in her left hand, and accessorized with cat eye sunglasses.